Closing the Kidney Care Gap in Hispanic and Latino Communities

 National Hispanic Heritage Month, celebrated September 15 to October 15, is a time to celebrate the cultural contributions of Hispanic and Latino Americans.
 It’s also an opportunity to highlight the disproportionate impact of kidney disease on these communities and the essential role kidney dialysis providers play in delivering life-sustaining care.

-Hispanic and Latino Americans face higher risks for chronic kidney disease (CKD) and kidney failure compared to non-Hispanic white patients.
-Recent research shows that the prevalence of CKD among Hispanic adults has doubled in the past 30 years, while prevalence has remained relatively stable among other groups according to the American Journal of Kidney Diseases.
+Hispanic and Latino Americans face higher risks for chronic kidney disease (CKD) and kidney failure compared to white patients.
+Recent research shows that the prevalence of CKD among these adults has doubled in the past 30 years, while prevalence has remained relatively stable among other groups according to the American Journal of Kidney Diseases.

 Offering bilingual staff and patient education materials.